kioedru/DSRPGO/README.md

 * All the dependencies are listed in `requirements.txt` file.

 ### Install from github
-The source code for DSRPGO can be obtained from the official GitHub repository.

 To clone the repository, use the following command:

 ```bash